-- Buildings and infrastructure assets straight line allocation over the useful life of the property as estimated by the valuer; - Vehicles, plant, furniture and equipment on a straight line basis, generally over five years.
+- Buildings and infrastructure assets straight line allocation over the useful life of the property as estimated by the valuer; - Vehicles, plant, furniture and equipment on a straight line basis, generally over useful life of the asset.

 More detail on depreciation rates for asset categories is included in note 12 to the accounts.